Burr Hill, Virginia

 Burr Hill is an unincorporated community in Orange County, Virginia, United States.
-Burr Hill is 11.5 mi southeast of Culpeper.
-Burr Hill has a post office with ZIP code 22433.
+The community is 11.5 mi southeast of Culpeper.

+Burr Hill has a post office with ZIP Code 22433.
+According to longtime postmaster Glenda Jarrell, the post office opened circa 1860 and briefly closed during the American Civil War; it currently occupies a single room in a former general store building.